Employee Benefits Packages and Perks in Wisconsin, WI

 • Basic Plan coverage

-• Supplemental Plan coverage
+• Supplemental coverage

 • Additional Plan coverage (can be up to five times an employee’s annual earnings)